Running in FIPS compliant mode

 The Federal Information Processing Standard (FIPS) Publication 140-2, is a computer security standard, developed by a U.S. Government and industry working group to validate the quality of cryptographic modules.

-Enabling FIPS mode ensures that BMC Atrium Discovery uses only FIPS compliant cryptographic algorithms and FIPS compliant keys, though some functionality is not supported in FIPS mode, such as using SMB file systems for export or backup.
-FIPS mode requires that you provide the FIPS compliant SSL keys.
+Enabling FIPS mode ensures that BMC Discovery uses only FIPS-compliant cryptographic algorithms and FIPS compliant keys, though some functionality is not supported in FIPS mode, such as using SMB file systems for export or backup.
+FIPS mode requires that you provide the FIPS-compliant SSL keys.

-When not running in FIPS mode, BMC Atrium Discovery still uses FIPS compliant cryptographic algorithms where possible.
+When not running in FIPS mode, BMC Discovery still uses FIPS-compliant cryptographic algorithms where possible.

 custom options with

-Before enabling FIPS mode, you must replace the standard SSL keys on the appliance and any existing proxies with your own FIPS compliant SSL keys.
-To enable FIPS mode, you must run a script.
-The script modifies the boot configuration file and regenerates the boot-time kernel.
-This requires a reboot.
-Any modifications that have been made to these components may conflict with FIPS mode configuration or have untoward effects.
+installfips installation option.
+The script modifies the boot configuration file and regenerates the boot-time kernel but does not regenerate any keys or certificates already generated.
+The script requires a reboot once complete.
+Any modifications that have been made to the boot configuration components may conflict with FIPS mode configuration or have untoward effects.

 To enable FIPS mode on the appliance:

 - Login to the appliance command line as the

 Disabling FIPS mode on the appliance is accomplished by running the

 --disable option.
 The script modifies the boot configuration file and regenerates the boot-time kernel.
 This requires a reboot.
 You do not need to replace SSL keys after disabling FIPS mode.